WetHat/MarkdownToHtml/Documentation/Find-MarkdownFiles.md

 <blockquote>

 A `[System.IO.FileInfo]` object for each Markdown file found below the given directory.
-The `[System.IO.FileInfo]` objects are annotated with a note property `RelativePath` which is a string specifying the relative path of the markdown file below the given directory.
+The emitted `[System.IO.FileInfo]` objects are annotated with a note property `RelativePath` which is a string specifying the relative path of the markdown file below the given directory.
+The `RelativePath` property is **mandatory** if [`Publish-StaticHtmlSite`](Publish-StaticHtmlSite.md) is used in the downstream conversion pipeline.

 </blockquote>